dhanu10/Bike_Sharing_Assignment/README.md

 ## Conclusions
 - Various methods like EDA, feature selection, multicolinearity assessment were used.
 Data was scaled and fit against regression model.
-- windspeed, date of the year i.e. which in turn depends on season, and temprate best desribe and fit the regression model.
+- actual temparature, seaon particularly winter and clear weather best desribe and fit the regression model.
 - public holidays have little impact on demand